About The Show

-Hollywood Close-Up, hosted by actors Natalie Lipka and Wayne Frazier is an audio podcast that focuses on creating your own career in the entertainment industry.
+Hollywood Close-Up, hosted by actors Natalie Lipka and Wayne Frazier is a podcast that focuses on creating your own career in the entertainment industry.
 On the show, Natalie and Wayne discuss the latest in the entertainment world and trending topics in social media, and provide insight to those pursuing a career in “the biz.”
 Each episode includes a close-up interview with one of Hollywood’s finest working actors, directors, producers, writers and other industry professionals.

 “This is the perfect show for any person who aspires to move to Los Angeles and work in the entertainment industry…And it’s also a great listen for people who are already ‘living the dream.’
 Wayne and Natalie are terrific!” –Katierose Donohue (“The Comeback,” “2 Broke Girls”)

 “I love your show ‘Hollywood Close-Up’ and you guys always have the most interesting guests!
 From Gregg Daniel from ‘True Blood’ to comedian Richard Tanner, they all keep me tuned in to listen.” –Claudia A. Greene (senior publicist Mayhem Entertainment Public Relations)

 “Natalie and Wayne are wonderful hosts.
 They ask great questions and truly understand the ins and outs of this business.” –Steve Tyler (Me Myself and Irene, “Desperate Housewives” )

 “I just want 2 thank @NatalieandWayne 4 all of their love & support throughout the years!
 U guys are truly THE BEST!”

 -Aida Abramyan (via Twitter – Entertainment Publicist at Rogers & Cowan)